Backstage News On Triple H Having More Power Within The WWE

-Triple H and his wife Stephanie McMahon are the de-facto heir to the throne of the WWE kingdom currently held by Vince McMahon.
+Triple H and his wife Stephanie McMahon are the de-facto heirs to the throne of the WWE kingdom currently held by Vince McMahon.
 However, Vince is slowly giving the keys of the company to his daughter and son-in-law due to a new business venture, with Triple H reportedly holding more power backstage.

 According to Dave Meltzer of The Wrestling Observer (h/t Cageside Seats), there is a feeling backstage that Triple H is going to hold more power within the WWE.
 It is because Vince will focus his attention on the impending return of the XFL in two years.
 Meltzer also noted that Triple H is putting together a team to handle NXT with former Impact talent Jeremy Borash possibly being part of it.

 Triple H, the current Executive Vice President of Talent, Live Events and Creative for WWE, has been in charge of NXT since 2012 and he turned it into one of the best wrestling shows in the world.
-“The Game” has shown thru NXT that he is more focused on the wrestling aspect of WWE programming rather than characters.
+“The Game” has shown through NXT that he is more focused on the wrestling aspect of WWE programming rather than characters.
 NXT has consistently produced great matches and it has outperformed the main roster for some quite time now.
 It also means that the WWE is good hands when Triple H finally takes over.

 The report also noted that Triple H, along with William Regal, will bring back some of the elements from the WWE Cruiserweight Classic to 205 Live.
 Vince worked closely with the cruiserweights to give them more personalities on television but it clearly did not pan out.
 However, Triple H has made 205 Live great in the past two weeks with two exciting episodes highlighted by two great matches.